Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/transfer-a-call.md

 # Transfer a call

-A Code Snippet that shows how to transfer control of the current call to control by a new NCCO.
+A code snippet that shows how to transfer control of the current call to control by a new NCCO.

 ## Example